amri-amri/procake-extension/README.md

 Since `WeightFunc.apply(DataObject q)` takes only one argument, there is no need for the `<c>` element to exist in that DTD.

+##### Availability of functions
+- `methodinvokers-function.dtd`: all
+- `similaritymeasure-function.dtd`: all
+- `weight-function.dtd`: only `qAttributeHasKeyTypeValue` and `qEventContainsAttribute`

+Since `WeightFunc.apply(DataObject q)` takes only one argument, `qcAttributesHaveSameKeyAndType` can not be inside a `WeightFunc`, because this function depends on both the query and a case object.

 #### XMLtoFunctionConverter

 The three inheritors of the abstract class `XMLtoFunctionConverter`